 Places to See in Henry County

-Located “Comfortably South of Atlanta,” Henry County offers a mix of history, contemporary attractions and plenty of homegrown fun.
-Located just 30 minutes from the Atlanta metropolitan area, Henry County, GA gives you easy access to Atlanta attractions, while offering its own mix of relaxing, family-friendly shopping, dining and entertainment opportunities.
-Make Henry County the destination of your next day trip, weekend getaway or family vacation.
+Henry County offers a mix of history, contemporary attractions and plenty of homegrown fun.
+Located just 20 miles from the Atlanta metropolitan area, Henry County, GA gives you easy access to Atlanta attractions while offering its own mix of relaxing, family-friendly shopping, dining, and entertainment opportunities.
+Make Henry County the destination of your next day trip, weekend getaway, or family vacation.

 Stockbridge

 Located in northern Henry County, Stockbridge comprises historic spaces and a wealth of outdoor attractions.
-Home to fitness trails for hiking and running and two fishing lakes, Panola Mountain State Park offers bike, kayak and boat rentals, archery, geocaching, birding and tree-climbing programs.
+Home to fitness trails for hiking and running and two fishing lakes, Panola Mountain State Park offers bike, kayak, and boat rentals as well as archery, geocaching, bird-watching, and tree-climbing programs.
 Golfers will enjoy working on their swing at Rum Creek Golf, home to a driving range and a nine-hole Par 3 golf course.
 Those looking for something a little different can play through the 18-hole, championship-caliber J.P.
 Moseley Park Disc Golf Course.

 Henry County/McDonough